allspan/allspan/README.md

 Each Allspan installation is part of a whole, and with a chance to access all data that has ever been allspanned.
 Keep your share links and keys dear, don't let any event horizon separate you from your data, on that the data, and metadata, additional backups be with you: find the metadata, then put up a download contract or shut up; no excessive gossiping, and net neutrality for all.

+One keyring to rule your metadata, one trustring to find it, one ring of fetchers to bring the referenced data, and into your plural backup solutions bind it, in your datascapes, where your data shadows and indexes lie.

 The true data is out there.
 Trustevery1, but verify: that the data is its content hash, and the content hash its handle for the data.

-One keyring to rule your metadata, one trustring to find it, one ring of fetchers to bring the referenced data, and into your plural backup solutions bind it, in your datascapes, where your data shadows and indexes lie.
+Or if the true data is not out there, maybe post a contract for a metadata lookalike;based on tags, xyztr locality, or if you got a low res thumbnail, let the AI deep dream up something almost completely different instead.

 On the path of trust, your claims cost goodwills, and your metadata pays in goodwills.
 Route your trust, and trust your route, on that the metadata be the frenemy of your privacy, and may the data source be with you, lest your data depend on the mercy of r/datahoarders - fragmented, fractally compressed, interpolated with or without lossyness.
-The true data is out there.

 There `is to be created` a well-documented API that supports import/export to commonly used data exchange formats.
-And if the built-in feature set isn't enough for you, there `will hopefully be` plugins that allow you to customize your installation to suit your needs.
+And if the built-in feature set isn't ticking your boxes, there `will hopefully be` plugins that allow you add support for contributed use casese to suit your needs.

-You _won't need to set up a server and_ install Allspan in order to use it.
-Just pick one of publicly available instances that friendly people from everywhere around this on-world civilization have set up.
+You _won't need to set up your own server and_ install Allspan in order to partcipiate.
+A group of friendlies can have a polis that trades in goodwills and allow you to post your routes.

+on earth's on-world civilization have set up.
 Alternatively, you can set up your own instance by following [our installation guide](https://github.com/allspan/allspan/blob/master/INSTALL.md).

 ## Intended use-cases
 - allspan [file or folder]